Lucas-Palma/bar-chart.github.io/README.md

-This is a bar chart for freeCodeCamp.com's Data Visualization Certification.
+This is a Bar Chart for freeCodeCamp.com's Data Visualization Certification.

 https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-bar-chart